adrirubio/adrirubio.github.io/_posts/2025-04-06-finishing-model-and-training.markdown

 The results did not disappoint.

 The model completed its training beautifully!
-It achieved a final validation loss of 1928.09, which is excellent — especially considering that with Focal Loss, the raw loss values don’t directly translate to accuracy.
+It achieved a final validation loss of 1928.09, which is excellent, especially considering that with Focal Loss, the raw loss values don’t directly translate to accuracy.
 This translates to an estimated mAP of 82–84% on the Pascal VOC dataset, marking a significant improvement over the initial run.

 Here’s what Claude had to say about the model: